 Green Energy Exchange is reinventing the traditional utility model by providing affordable green energy plans directly to consumers and businesses.
 By cutting out inefficiencies in the current market, Green Energy Exchange saves consumers 20%+ and has a positive impact on the environment.
 Their approach limits commodities risk and increases revenues for renewable partners; ultimately improving the economics of green power.

-Kalshi is a platform where people can bet on anything.
-The markets proposed can be on topics like “Will Brexit happen by the end of the month?” or “Will Lionel Messi be the top scorer in the league this year?”.
-Kalshi is not the regular sports book or casino: people do not bet against the house, they bet (or trade) against each other with the odds they agree to.
-The power of the platform resides in its ability to gauge the “wisdom of the crowds” on virtually any topic: in a way, it is a generalization of the stock market.
+Kalshi is a platform where users can express their opinions and make predictions on a wide variety of topics.
+The questions can be on topics like “Will Brexit happen by the end of the month?” or “Will it rain in NYC tomorrow?”.
+The power of the platform resides in its ability to gauge “wisdom of the crowds” data.

 Dockup creates on-demand staging environments for engineering teams.
 When developers open pull requests in Github, Dockup creates disposable environments with unique URLs and delivers them to Slack; engineers no long have to wait their turn to manually deploy to a staging server.
 Teams can then click on these URLs and preview features before merging pull requests.
 Because each environment has all the services in the tech stack, it lets you catch bugs which usually happen only in production and ship more code.